mkuzmin/terraform-provider-vmware/README.md

 - `linked_clone` - if *false* (default), full clone is performed from a current state.
 If *true*, machine is created as a [linked clone](https://pubs.vmware.com/vcd-51/topic/com.vmware.vcloud.admin.doc_51/GUID-4C232B62-4C95-44FF-AD8F-DA2588A5BACC.html) from latest snapshot of base VM.
 - `cpus` - a number of CPU sockets in the new VM.
 By default the same, as base VM.
 - `memory` - RAM size in MB.
 By default the same, as base VM.
 - `configuration_parameters` - custom VM parameters.
-If a name contains dots, they should be replaced by underscores.
 - `power_on` - if *true* (default), start the newly created machine, and wait till guest OS reports its IP address.
 VMware Tools must be installed.
 Timeout is 15 minutes.
 - `domain` - enables guest VM customization and hostname renaming.
 The value specifies domain suffix, hostname is got from `name`.
 - `ip_address` - static IP address.